Larsa Pippen Showcases Hourglass Figure In Curve-Hugging Denim Bodysuit: ‘Hi Bae’

 “Truly a killer pose my friend,” a second fan added.

 “So gorgeous girl.
-That outfit is on fleek,” another Instagrammer raved in addition to a single heart-eye emoji.
+That outfit is on fleek,” another Instagrammer raved, adding a single heart-eye emoji.

-Earlier this week, The Inquisitr shared that the reality star stunned in another hot and fashion-forward look, that time in a paparazzi shot.
+Earlier this week, The Inquisitr shared that the reality star stunned in another hot and fashion-forward look for a paparazzi shot.
 During the twilight outing, the model rocked an oversize forest green shirt and a tiny black skirt paired with some hot, black over-the-knee boots.
-In the caption of the image she did not credit any clothing retailer but instead added a quote about life.
+In the caption of the image, she did not credit any clothing retailer but instead added a quote about life.